Sanchit611/testing/README.md

 **Why is this target appropriate for the prediction problem the model is solving?**

 The QP needs an expected-return vector **per horizon**; cumulative h-day forward return is exactly the quantity each horizon's position should be paid for, so forecasting it directly aligns the model output with the optimiser's objective.
-Capping protects the ridge fit from outlier return blow-ups.
+Capping protects the ridge fit from earnings-day / outlier return blow-ups.

 ---